MicrosoftDocs/quantum-docs/azure-quantum/concepts/targets-in-azure-quantum.md

 For the moment, Azure Quantum includes the following types of targets:

-#### Quantum Inspired Optimization solver
+#### Optimization solver

-Platform to run algorithms inspired by quantum physics on classical CPUs, or hardware accelerated on FPGAs, GPUs or hardware annealers.
+Platform to solve binary optimization problems on classical CPUs, or hardware accelerated on FPGAs, GPUs or hardware annealers.

 #### Quantum Processing Unit (QPU): different profiles